bitrix24/b24restdocs/api-reference/chats/departments/im-department-employees-get.md

 >
 > Who can execute the method: any user

-The method `im.department.employees.get` retrieves a list of employees in the department.
+The method `im.department.employees.get` retrieves the list of employees in the department.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||